BECKON US FROM HOME (2017-2022)

 The dual messages of “America first” and “Americanism” can be found not only at the forefront of current political movements, but in the pages of literature and education taught at camps and clubs across the United States.
 Here, in this microcosm of a changing nation, youth straddle the vulnerability of adolescence and simultaneous stripping of individuality.
 In these settings, around 400,000 American youth are taught annually, often with military subtext, what it means to be an American.
-Photographed in twelve different states across a divided country, Beckon Us From Home is an ongoing photography project investigating how a nation instills patriotism and passes down traditions to new generations.
+Photographed in twelve different states across a divided country, Beckon Us From Home is an ongoing photography project investigating the ideology of patriotism.

 This work examines themes surrounding the interplay of statehood and adolescent identity, looking at topics such as the anxiety surrounding high school shootings, the role of social media and empathy, and the impact of coming of age in a polarized nation.
 The aim is to open dialogue around the nuanced and complicated ideas instilled in future generations of Americans.
 How are young people responding to our contemporary society, with all of its changes in belief systems?